Most children love playing and splashing in water.

 But did you know that water play with preschoolers is a great way to work on speech and language skills?

 In this article, I will share with you the many benefits playing with water has from a language development perspective!

-Playing With Water Is A Learning Experience!
+Water Play With Preschoolers Is A Natural Learning Opportunity!